ram-prasad-sahoo/TorMask/README.md

-# 🛡️ **TorMasker** 🛡️
+# 🛡️ **TorMask** 🛡️

-**TorMasker** is a powerful script designed to frequently change your public IP address using the Tor network.
+**TorMask** is a powerful script designed to frequently change your public IP address using the Tor network.
 With a simple and automated setup, this tool ensures privacy by rotating IPs every few seconds and logging each IP change along with its location (country and city).

 ![TorMask](https://github.com/ram-prasad-sahoo/TorMask/blob/main/tool.png)
 ---